Submitty/submitty.github.io/_docs/instructor/grade_inquiry_instructor.md

 ---

-It is important for students to have the ability to understand why they received the grade that they received.
+It is important for students to have the ability to understand why they received a specific grade.
 Grade Inquiries allow graders and individual students to have a discussion on their work.

-1. From the "Course Settings" page,
-   under the "Grading" section,
-   check the checkbox next to 'Grade Inquires Allowed'.
+1. First, grade inquiries must be enabled for the course.
+From the "Course Settings" page, under the "Grading" section, check the checkbox next to 'Grade Inquires Allowed'.

    ![](/images/grade_inquiry/instructor_course_enable_grade_inquiry.PNG)

-2. From the "Gradeables" page, click the pencil icon to edit the settings for a specific assignment.
+2. Second, grade inquiries must be enabled for each assignment, as desired.
+From the "Gradeables" page, click the pencil icon to edit the settings for a specific assignment.

    ![](/images/grade_inquiry/instructor_grade_inquiry_gradeable_pencil.PNG)